Terms and conditions

 1. Eligibility

-1.1 The competition is open to First Nations students from across Australia who are currently enrolled in secondary school and fall into one of the following year groups: Years 7/8, Years 9/10, Years 11/12
+1.1 The competition is open to Aboriginal or Torres Strait Islander students from across Australia who are currently enrolled in secondary school and fall into one of the following year groups: Years 7/8, Years 9/10, Years 11/12.

-1.2 Contestants must identify as Aboriginal and/or Torres Strait Island Australians.
+1.2 Contestants must identify as Aboriginal and/or Torres Strait Islander.

 1.3 Only one entry per participant is allowed.

-2.1 Participants may submit their entries in the following formats:
+2.1 Participants may submit their entry in the following formats:

 Text: 400 words maximum